QuentinFitteRey/CadQuery-Code-Generator/README.md

 1. **Valid Syntax Rate (VSR)**: Measures the percentage of generated code that executes without syntax errors
 2. **Intersection over Union (IoU)**: Measures geometric similarity between generated and ground truth 3D models

+### Weights

+Weights are not available, as this is part of a technical test.
+Please create an issue to request them if you need them.

 ## Future Enhancements